DiSSCo UK FAQs

 What work has been done to date?

-The planning phase for DiSSCo UK is underway, building on scoping work funded by AHRC Infrastructure for Digital Arts & Humanities funding – this scoping work has already enabled:
+The planning phase for DiSSCo UK is underway, building on scoping work funded by AHRC Infrastructure for Digital Arts and Humanities funding – this scoping work has already enabled:

-• A beta DiSSCo UK data access repository underpinned by GBIF, aggregating >16 million records.
+- A beta DiSSCo UK data access repository underpinned by GBIF, aggregating >18 million records [as of July 2026].

-What are the next steps for the programme?
+What is the timeline for the 10-year programme?

 What are the expected benefits/impacts of the DiSSCo UK programme?

-• Digitising UK natural science collections is expected to generate research and economic benefit for the UK over 30 years, across areas like conservation, invasive species, agricultural research & development, medicines discovery and mineral extraction.
+- Digitising UK natural science collections is expected to generate research and economic benefit for the UK over 30 years, across areas like conservation, invasive species, agricultural research and development, medicines discovery and mineral extraction.

-• DiSSCo UK data will enable [more efficient and effective research] (https://zenodo.org/records/8403318).
+- DiSSCo UK data will enable more efficient and effective research.
 Access online will enable savings on time and money otherwise spent on physical visits and promote new research on larger and more diverse data sets.

-• UK Collections data are in demand.
-In 2022 on average more than 2 research publications per day cited UK natural science collections.
+- UK Collections data are in demand.
+In 2022 on average more than 2 research publications per day cited NHM collections data.
 DiSSCo UK will vastly expand the scale of data available and increase its visibility and impact.

 How has DiSSCo UK considered environmental impacts?

 DiSSCo UK is a low-carbon programme compared to many other infrastructure projects.
-During the business case process we are working with a consultancy firm to understand the programme’s carbon emissions and environmental impact, and identify mitigations.
+During the business case process we worked with a consultancy firm to understand the programme’s carbon emissions and environmental impact and identify mitigations.

-The programme is also expected to have positive impacts on the environment, by better targetting of physical visits to collections and enabling new environmental research.
+The programme is also expected to have positive impacts on the environment, through better targeting of physical visits to collections and enabling new environmental research.

 How will digitisation funding be distributed?